cdenamiel/Landslide-Tsurrogate-V1.0/README.md

 ### Python

-Jupyter Widget Notebook under GUI/python with link to web application provided for users not familiar with python.
+Jupyter Widget Notebook under GUI/python with possibility to deploy it as a web app through Voila for users not familiar with python.